mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ## 8. The Coroutine Context

-In the section concerning continuation, and in the section concerning the coroutines' builders, we briefly introduced the concept of coroutine context.
-Also the `CoroutineScope` retains a reference to a coroutine context.
-As you can imagine, it is a way to store information about coroutines, information that is passed from parent to children to develop the structural concurrency internally.
+In the section concerning continuation and the section concerning builders, we briefly introduced the concept of coroutine context.
+Also, the `CoroutineScope` retains a reference to a coroutine context.
+As you can imagine, it is a way to store information passed from parents to children to develop structural concurrency internally.

-The type representing the coroutines context is called `CoroutineContext`, and it is part of the Kotlin core library.
-It's a funny type, since it represent a collection of element, but also every element is a collection of elements.
-In fact, we have the following:
+The type representing the coroutine context is called `CoroutineContext`, and it is part of the Kotlin core library.
+It's a funny type since it represents a collection of elements, but also, every element is a collection.
+We have the following:

 ```kotlin
 public interface CoroutineContext